marshallswain/feathers-pinia/docs/index.md

 actionLink: /guide/
 features:
   - title: 🍍 Powered by Pinia
-    details: Pinia is the inspiration for the upcoming Vuex 5.
+    details: Pinia is Vuex 5.
 It's a joy to use with a clean API and memorable syntax.

   - title: 🧁 Best Practices Baked In
     details: Vue 3 + Composition API 😎 Common Redux patterns included.
 SWR Fall-through cache by default.
 Query the store like a local database.